sheegaon/think-alike-web/components/COMPONENTS.md

 - Because all components are wrapped by the `GameProvider`, any component that uses the `useGame()` hook will automatically re-render with the new state, ensuring the UI is always in sync with the application's data.

 This architecture creates a clear, one-way data flow that makes the application easier to understand and maintain.
 A new developer should focus on understanding the `GameState` and actions in `GameContext.tsx`, as this is where the UI and the backend services are brought together.

+# Necessary Enhancements to GameContext.tsx

+The current implementation in `GameContext.tsx` covers most core features, but a few enhancements and restorations from `GameContext-old.jsx` are recommended:

+**1. More granular round state:**
+`GameContext-old.jsx` uses a detailed `currentRound` object for round-specific UI state (adjective, nouns, timeLeft, phase, etc.), while `GameContext.tsx` splits this between `round` and `currentRound`.
+Consider consolidating or ensuring all round properties are present and updated on socket events.

+**2. Commit-reveal state:**
+The old context tracks commit/reveal status (`commitState`) with properties like `hasCommitted`, `hasRevealed`, `choice`, `nonce`, and `hash`.
+The new context only stores `lastChoice` and does not expose commit/reveal status.
+**Enhancement:** Add a `commitState` object to `GameState` for better tracking and UI feedback.

+**3. Notification auto-removal:**
+Both implementations auto-remove notifications after 5 seconds, but the old context also limits the number of notifications to 10.
+**Enhancement:** Limit notification array length to 10 for better UX.

+**4. Emote auto-removal:**
+The old context auto-removes emotes after 5 seconds and limits to 10.
+**Enhancement:** Apply the same limit and auto-removal logic to `recentEmotes`.

+**5. Settings:**
+The old context has more settings (`showTimers`, `dataSaver`, `allowSpectators`).
+**Enhancement:** Consider restoring these settings if needed for your UI.

+**6. Queue state:**
+The old context provides a full `queueState` object and a `toggleSpectatorQueue` method.
+**Enhancement:** Ensure `queueState` is always updated on `queue_update` and exposed in context.

+**7. Error handling:**
+The old context handles generic and game-specific errors, clearing local storage and updating state.
+**Enhancement:** Review error handlers to ensure all edge cases (like invalid tokens) are covered.

+**8. Legacy/utility methods:**
+The old context exposes utility methods like `setQuickStake`, `updateSetting`, and notification management.
+**Enhancement:** Ensure all needed utility methods are exposed.

+**Summary:**
+- Add `commitState` to context for commit/reveal tracking.
+- Limit notifications and emotes to last 10.
+- Restore any missing settings.
+- Ensure queue state and error handling are robust.
+- Review socket event handlers for completeness.

+These changes will make `GameContext.tsx` fully feature-complete compared to the old implementation.